koskath/arete2/course_content/ML/md_files/Lecture12/lecture_12_slide_10_convolution-autoencoder.md

 # Slide 10 of Lecture 12 contains information about the Convolution Autoencoder.

-• If you want to build an autoencoder for images, you need to build a convolutional autoencoder.
-• Encoder is a regular CNN composed of convolutional layers and pooling layers.
-• It reduces spatial dimensionality of inputs (i.e., height and width) while increasing depth (i.e., number of feature maps).
-• Decoder must do reverse (upscale image and reduce its depth back to original dimensions), and for this use transpose convolutional layers.
-10
+To build an autoencoder for images, the architecture generally becomes a convolutional autoencoder.
+The encoder behaves like a conventional CNN composed of convolution and pooling layers that reduce spatial dimensions (height and width) while expanding depth via additional feature maps.
+The decoder then reverses this process by upscaling the image and reducing its depth back to the original dimensions, typically using transpose convolutional layers.